 Every controller comes with these buttons.
 Each sampler button comes with present functions.
 You can utilize the pads for playing a short sound FX if you will press the sampler button.
 The sampler buttons are generally velocity-sensitive.
 The trick is, you should enable the buttons to cease playing while you remove your hand from the pad.
 You can also attempt while playing with your samples to scratch DJ’s.

 Moreover, when you press each button, you can also make use of software for adjusting things.
 This process is called MIDI mapping.
 This process is usually done by moving to your software settings, and then, pressing some buttons.
 You can do this to change the drum pads’ functions.

 The DJ controller features the platter.
 This platter has two modes.
-They are the vinyl and slip modes.
+They are the vinyl turntable and slip modes.
 You can regulate the track playing’s speed if the platter is in the slip mode.
+There is one more option called dj controllers motorized platters.
 On the other hand, you can use the platter as a vinyl turntable once the platter is on the vinyl mode.

 You can fast-reverse or fast-forwards the records once you hold “shift” while rotating the top while playing the records.
 Moreover, you can use the tempo faders and customize them to configure how fast the tempo change should be when running down or up.

 The DJ controller’s drum pads is a multi-function one.
 You can use it for triggering various loops preset and cue points via the software.
 Some controllers, however, are equipped with pads that can generate FX and one-shot samples.
 You can locate the pads on the side or above the jog wheel on several types of controllers.

 The shift button is more often a large button.
 It functions like the shift key on your computer.
 You can use it to utilize the second feature or function of a specific button.